Garciaza1/Garciaza1/README.md

 - 👋 Hi, I’m @Garciaza1
 - 👀 I’m interested in learn and develop programs(do my own projects).
-- 🌱 I’m currently learning C#, SQL, Python, Data science, html, css, Js & php.
+- 🌱 I’m currently learning C#, Python, node.Js, Js & php.
+- 🤙 I have a knowledge base in html, css, SQL, doing pretty well in php.
-- 💞️ I’m looking to collaborate on the tecnology world (and the fitness world, just because i like :p )
+- 💞️ I’m looking to collaborate on the tecnology world (and the fitness world, because i can focus and grow my knowledge like my body 💪😎🤙 :p )
 - 📫 How to reach me on LinkedIn: https://www.linkedin.com/in/gustavo-garcia-287356232/

 <!---